 "Hey Lindsay, did you see the memo?"
 Alexis whispered to me.
 Her face was flushed from excitement.
-Sure enough, there was a memo tacked to the bulletin board like the missing posters people hung up on telephone poles.
-The bottom was fluttering in the breeze from the fan.
+Sure enough, there was a memo tacked to the bulletin board.
 We rarely had reason to look on the staff board because Laura, our supervisor, communicated with all of us on a personal level.
-She never let us "just read about it" via inter-office memos.
+She never let us "just read about it" via centre memos.
 She believed that knowledgeable and informed staff members were happy staff.
 We appreciated that about her.

 The memo was short and to the point.

 "We are sad to announce the resignation of Laura Donavon from Peeps Child Care.
 We wish her the best in her future endeavours.
 Please help us welcome Polly Peters as the new supervisor."